The Hoax of a One World Government or New World Order

 Coming

-They had to be asking “when are you coming to judge Jerusalem”?
-How do we arrive at this conclusion?
-Because, whenever God had informed someone He was “coming” it meant He was coming to judge.
+They had to be asking, “when are you coming to judge Jerusalem”?
+How did some conclude this?
+Because whenever God had informed someone He was “coming,” it meant He was coming to judge.

 See Also: Clouds